davepinch/pinchy.cc/content/sites/stars.astro.illinois.edu/sow/zubenel.md

 excerpt: >-
   ZUBENELGENUBI (Alpha Librae).
 Dim Libra, which 2000 years ago held the autumnal equinox in its balance pans, is identified chiefly by two stars to the northwest of Scorpius that have delightful names, Zubeneschamali and Zubenelgenubi.
 related: Zubeneschamali (stars.astro.illinois.edu)
-STARS by Jim Kaler of: Zubenelgenubi
+stars by jim kaler of: Zubenelgenubi
 type: website
 url: /stars.astro.illinois.edu/sow/zubenel.html/
 website: "http://stars.astro.illinois.edu/sow/zubenel.html"